sehjal408/Blog/README.md

 - cur.execute is used for query and cur.fetchall() fetch all names from mentor table.
 - And at the end funtion return render template in which filename, and assign data to output variable.
 <br>

+**Date: 11-May-2022**

+## Company NSPS in Student DocType

+- There is a company(School name in our case) field in Student Applicant Doctype.
+- A user of same company can see the student applicants in the list.
+- But there is no company field in the Student Doctype.
+So all students of other schools are also visible in student list.
+- I tried by giving User Permission of company to users.
+But did not worked.
+- After exploring, I found the solution.
+To view students school wise, we have to customize the company field in Student DocType.
+-  With this, User of Child Company (like Nankana Sahib Public School or Guru Nanak Dev Engineering College) can see the students of this company only.
+And user of Parent Company (like Nankana Sahib Education Trust) can see the students of all child companies by applying filters.